About this mod

 Compatibility

-Even though I just tested it in VR, I'm pretty sure it also works in SE and AE, provided you install the appropriate requirements.
+Works with SE, AE, and VR versions, provided you install the appropriate requirements.
 Use the comments section if you have a different experience.

 If you have mods that introduce new unleveled NPCs, they won't be affected by this world scaling system, so they can coexist.